zenparsing/storelax/README.md

 ### store.read([mapFn])

 Returns the current store data.
-If a function `mapFn` is provided, it is called with the current store data and its return value is returned from this method.
+If `mapFn` is provided, it is called with the current store data and its return value is returned from this method.

 ```js
 const store = new Store({ color: 'purple' });